ONSdigital/gdhi_adj/README.md

 The risk is that sharp year-on-year fluctuations may not reflect a true change in economic fortunes but rather an artifact of noise in one of the proxy indicators.

+### Inherent Property: Spatial Smoothing

+In addition to noisy shares, the estimates also display an inherent statistical property known as **spatial smoothing**.
+This occurs because the **apportionment process** itself naturally averages out local extremes, leading to smaller measured differences between neighbouring areas.
+Like noisy-shares, this is not a flaw to be corrected but an unavoidable consequence of the apportionment methodology and the limits of the available proxy data.

+In reality, incomes can differ sharply even between adjacent neighbourhoods -- for example, a high-income apartment complex next to a social housing estate.
+The true variation can be substantial.
+However, when producing the LSOA-level GDHI estimates, the apportionment model is constrained by its inputs.

+A key driver of this smoothing is the **granularity of the proxy data**.
+For instance, the **GDHI apportionment** for a component like rental income might use 'total number of dwellings' as its LSOA-level proxy.
+This proxy *cannot* differentiate between a high-rent luxury apartment and a low-rent social housing unit *within that same LSOA*.

+The model must therefore apply a single, *average* share of the LA's total rental income to that LSOA based on its dwelling count, effectively smoothing over these sharp, real-world differences.

+The practical implication is that the dataset still successfully identifies which areas are relatively richer or poorer.
+However, it may slightly **understate the true scale of inequality** between neighbouring places that differ sharply in reality.
+We do not adjust the estimates to remove this smoothing -- it is simply a natural statistical behaviour of this apportionment method that analysts should be aware of when interpreting the results.

 ### Addressing the "Raw Data" Misconception

 This reality addresses a common misconception: that statistical production should